top of page

 February 2019 - Present: Representative, Free Representation Unit

-Advocacy skills are developed too.
-Representing clients in tribunals provides exposure to advancing a case and arguing in the clients favour.
-In my first case, we helped the client to make his case clearly and provide relevant information at a personal independence payment tribunal hearing.
-We were successful, and the client was awarded a total of 18 points.
+My experience in representing clients in tribunals allowed me to develop my advocacy skills.
+In my first case, I coached the client on presenting their case effectively at a personal independence payment tribunal hearing.
+We were successful, and the client was awarded 18 points.

-Written Advocacy plays a integral part in my volunteering.
-In my second case, I ensured the written submissions were both succinct and comprehensive to highlight the most useful and applicable points in a sizeable bundle and persuade the tribunal to find in my client's favour.
-Crucially, I focused on the evidence showing the difficulty in taking the client outside since that was the contentious issue.
-The tribunal decided the case on the written submissions on the morning of the hearing.
+Written advocacy was also a significant part of my volunteering work.
+In my second case, I crafted concise and comprehensive written submissions highlighting the most relevant and persuasive points in a large bundle.
+I focused on the evidence that demonstrated the difficulty in taking the client outside, the contentious issue at hand.
+The tribunal ultimately decided the case based on our written submissions.

 November 2018 - September 2019: Volunteer, Hackney Law Centre

 I represented clients in PIP appeals.
 One case, for example, required representation at short notice.
-I was able to promptly learn the case bundle and research the relevant law.
-I also conducted conferencing before the hearing, in a private room to ensure confidentiality.
+I promptly learned the case bundle and researched the relevant law.
+I also conducted conferencing in a private room before the hearing to ensure confidentiality.
 I explained to her the hearing process and judging panel formation and its independence.
-I made sure not to coach the client by saying ‘they will ask you about the evidence, what you can do and what you cannot’ rather than giving specific examples of potential questions.
+I made sure not to coach the client by saying, ‘They will ask you about the evidence, what you can do and what you cannot’ rather than giving specific examples of potential questions.

-The Respondent had prepared for a different matter, which was not in dispute.
-I orally persuaded the tribunal to proceed on the PIP appeal by highlighting that an adjournment would be the only other option, which would be unfair to the client.
-The case bundle only dealt with the PIP aspect and I could not have gone beyond it.
-The tribunal asked the client questions and interjecting was unnecessary.
-This was the correct approach, given that the tribunal seemed to be persuaded by the written submissions.
-We won the case and the tribunal gave its judgement in around 20 minutes.
-The client was elated, and she could now get the support she needed, which was rewarding.
+The Respondent had prepared for a different matter, which was not disputed.
+I orally persuaded the tribunal to proceed with the PIP appeal by highlighting that an adjournment would be the only other option, which would be unfair to the client.
+The case bundle only dealt with the PIP aspect, and I could not have gone beyond it.
+The tribunal asked the client questions, and interjecting was unnecessary.
+This was the correct approach, given that the tribunal seemed persuaded by the written submissions.
+We won the case, and the tribunal judged in around 20 minutes.
+The client was elated and could now get the support she needed, which was rewarding.

 At the weekly drop-in sessions, I assisted clients with completing their welfare benefit forms, mandatory reconsideration and statement of reasons.

 Research is essential to advocacy as it enables a strong understanding of the facts and relevant legal materials.
 I became familiar with an array of welfare laws through this role.
 For example, I found a means of establishing a right to reside as part of my colleague's advice to a client who is a Zambrano carer.
-The Council stopped her entitlement to Housing Benefit and Council Tax Reduction, and this resulted in rent arrears.
+The Council stopped her entitlement to Housing Benefits and Council Tax Reduction, resulting in rent arrears.
 A right to reside would reverse the decision.

 September 2018: Mini-Pupillage, Wilberforce Chambers

 I attended a Costs and Case Management Conference concerning a right of way and trespass and shadowed a Master in the Insolvency and Companies Court.
 I learned that Insolvency is procedural and different from human rights law in that everything is set out in statute, which is often followed step by step.
-Cases in the Insolvency and Companies Courts are heard at pace; they are often only a few minutes long.
-Common themes are wanting an adjournment to create for time to settle debts and petitioning for bankruptcy and achieving the common goal of settling the debt.
+Cases in the Insolvency and Companies Courts are heard at pace; they are usually only a few minutes long.
+Common themes are wanting an adjournment to create time to settle debts, petitioning for bankruptcy, and achieving the common goal of settling the debt.

 I was able to develop my understanding of advocacy too.
 I saw the importance of being clear and concise in oral advocacy because the hearings are short.